grokify/grokify-articles/review_bowflex_velocore.md

 1. leaning mode seemed a bit unstable when I was cycling hard out of the saddle but that may be expected so I'm okay to disable leaning when biking hard out of the saddle.
 1. streaming worked really well after logging in with my Disney+ account.
 Streaming is disabled when not exercising which is okay since the goal is to exercise and streaming services keep track of where you are watching so you can continue watching on another device.
 1. I could use my existing Shimano cycling shows with SPD cleats first using the clips and then clipping into the clipless side.
+1. I felt no need for a larger screen.

 ### Net Promoter Score

-My NPS rating for this item is 10.
-Overall, it has:
+My NPS rating for this item is 10, after 4 rides including the test ride.
+A quick summary of the bike is that it has:

 1. unique value propositions
 1. thoughtful design
 1. solid construction
 1. easy onboarding
-1. meets / exceeds all expectations
+1. meet / exceeded all expectations

+I have a bike that leans like no other and one that finally allows me to stream media.